 Still want to handle your tarantula?

-After considering all this, for those who still wish to handle always test the specimen with a paintbrush or other soft object first.
+After considering all this, for those who still wish to handle should always test the specimens reactions with a paintbrush or other soft object first.
 Only consider handling on the floor or other safe area where the tarantula cannot fall or escape.

 Molting is a very difficult time for the tarantula.
 It must push off it's entire exoskeleton and then wait for days to weeks until it has hardened.
 During this time the tarantula is incredibly vulnerable.
 It's fangs are soft and useless, and it's body is remarkably fragile.
 Feeders left roaming the enclosure can and sometimes do cause damage and/or death.